 To make the cake:

-Preheat oven to 350°.
-Generously butter the bottom and sides of a 9-inch springform pan.
-Line the bottom of the pan with parchment paper.
-Butter the parchment.
+Prepare.
+Preheat your oven to 350°F. Generously butter the bottom and sides of a 9-inch springform pan, then line the bottom of the pan with parchment paper and butter the parchment.

-Place chocolate in a microwave-safe bowl.
-Heat at half power in microwave in 30-second increments until the chocolate melts when stirred.
-Set aside to cool.
+Melt the chocolate.
+Place the chocolate in a microwave-safe bowl.
+Microwave at half power in 30-second increments until the chocolate melts when you stir it.
+Let this cool slightly.

-Using an electric mixer on medium-high speed, beat butter and sugar until light and fluffy.
+Cream the butter and sugar.
+Use an electric mixer on medium-high speed to beat the butter and sugar until they’re light and fluffy.